By David Sedaca

 Vice President of Chosen People Ministries

-For centuries, the common view among churches was that when a Jewish person believed in Jesus, he or she had to forfeit their Jewishness.
-But by the middle of the 19th century, many Jewish believers in Jesus began to question the rationale of that prevailing principle.
+For centuries, the common view among churches was that when a Jewish people believed in Jesus, they had to forfeit their Jewishness.
+But by the middle of the nineteenth century, many Jewish believers in Jesus began to question the rationale of that prevailing principle.
 Some of them formed national associations or alliances and established Hebrew Christian churches.
-Just prior to World War II, there were Hebrew Christian churches in Poland, Germany, United States and Argentina.
+Just prior to World War II, there were Hebrew Christian churches in Poland, Germany, United States, and Argentina.

 The tragedy of the Holocaust saw the destruction of most European Hebrew Christians, and after World War II the main center for Hebrew Christianity became the United States.
 In the decade that followed the war, the traditional Hebrew Christians began to fade away as a younger generation of Jewish believers took the lead.
 Hebrew Christianity thus evolved into what we know today as Messianic Judaism.

 The difference between them was not just the term that they used to identify themselves, but rather the way they expressed their belief in Jesus.
 Whereas the former Hebrew Christians tended to assimilate into evangelical churches, the new Messianic Jewish believers chose to identify themselves as Jews without losing their Jewish identity.
 The logical consequence of this change was the formation of Messianic Jewish congregations, as these followers of Jesus felt the need to be able to express their Jewish identity in a way that they could not do in traditional evangelical churches.

 In 1972, the Hebrew Christian Alliance of America decided to officially adopt the name Messianic Jewish Alliance of America.
 It also resolved to encourage the formation of Messianic Jewish congregations as independent from evangelical denominations and Jewish missions.
 Within a year, there were Messianic congregations in Cincinnati, Philadelphia, and Chicago.